SpaceBurritos/people_counter/WRITEUP.md

 The process behind converting custom layers involves...

-Some of the potential reasons for handling custom layers are...
+Some of the potential reasons for handling custom layers are for handling layers that are not among the built-in layers

 ## Comparing Model Performance

+The model that I chose was the SSD Mobilenet v2, that i downloaded from https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md

 My method(s) to compare models before and after conversion to Intermediate Representations were to see the difference in the models accuracy, size, and inference time.
 For the case of the accuracy